influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 withSampleLimit(sampleLimit)
 ```

-SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
+"SampleLimit defines per-scrape limit on number of scraped samples that will be accepted."

 ### fn spec.withTargetLabels